 How to choose an ebike for touring

 At its most basic, an ebike is a pushbike with a battery and an electric motor fitted.
 Start hunting around, though, and you’ll soon discover there’s a wide array of brands, models and specs available.
 So, how do you choose the right one for your budget, tastes and needs?
 Well, there are a few key factors to consider and we’ll take a look at them now.

 First up, you’ll want a bike that is comfortable to ride as you’re likely to be on it for long periods of time.
-Go for bikes that have a more upright riding position rather than the hunched-over position of a racing bike – our goal here is to see the sights, not set a PB time.
-Similarly, pick a bike that has wider tires and a more padded saddle.
-These will help soak up the lumps and bumps of the road or trail surface and be more enjoyable to ride.
+Road bikes are built for speed and great for touring and will get you to your destination fastest.
+But, if you’re not used to cycling on one, then choose a bike that has a more upright riding position – our goal here is to see the sights, not set a PB time.
+Similarly, bikes that have wider tires and a more padded saddle are useful as these will help soak up the lumps and bumps of the road or trail surface and be more enjoyable to ride.

 In recent years battery technology has come on in leaps and bounds, with some ebikes now able to take you up to 230 miles on a single charge.
 Choose an ebike that has a lithium-ion battery from a well-known manufacturer (such as Panasonic or Samsung).

 The best place to store your gear when you’re bike touring is on the bike.
 Loading up a heavy backpack will get uncomfortable and sweaty very quickly.
 It will also make you top-heavy and more likely to topple over.
 Look for ebikes that either have pannier racks pre-fitted or have the fixings so that you can add your own.